OpenHotsData/DataAnalysis/data_statistics.md

         - Popularity
         - Win rate
         - Win rate delta w.r.t. specified time period (adjusted by player)
+        - Win rate with best known talent build.
+For this to work, take into consideration all talent builds and strike an appropriate balance between reliability and win rate.
+Meaning: A build that has a winrate of 100% but only with 5 games played is useless, whereas a build with a win rate of 57.2% and 1200 games played gives far better information.
         - Standard set of averages per game for this hero

     - Historicized